sylhare/sylhare.github.io/_posts/2019-04-01-Certificates-everywhere.md

 The most common place with certificate errors will be on website not using them or with errors.

 ![warning]({{ "assets/img/http_warning.png" | relative_url }})
-*Like your connexion is not secure, your gonna die and all your data will be hacked*
+*Like your connection is not secure, you're going to die and all your data will be hacked*

 I might be exaggerating, it's not that complicated and you might not always getting hacked, but you surely gonna die.
 Anyway, how does it work?